Colombian culture

 Despite only making up about 3-4% of Colombia’s total population, the influence of the “indígenas is great and is reflected in language, traditions, music and dance.

-There are nearly 90 Indian tribes in Colombia, with some 800,000 indígenas, They live in reserves, which in total occupy about 1/3 in of Colombia’s entire area.
-In the sparsely populated Amazon, live more than 70 different ethnic Indian communities, such as the Yucunas, Huitotos and Tikunas.
+There are nearly 90 Indian tribes in Colombia, with some 800,000 indígenas, They live in reserves, which occupy in total about 1/3 of Colombia’s entire area.
+In the sparsely populated Amazon, there are more than 70 different ethnic Indian communities, such as the Yucunas, Huitotos and Tikunas.

 Colombia’s largest group of indígenas live in La Guajira, where more than 150,000 Wayúu live in the rugged desert region.
-The Wayúu have opened their homes to tourists and so you can do a tour there, staying in a Ranchería, a typical “Wayúu” house.
+The Wayúu have opened their homes to travelers, so you can do a tour there, staying in a Ranchería, a typical “Wayúu” house.
 During such a tour you can learn about the culture of the Wayúu: you can see how the famous Wayúu bags are made, admire traditional dance and clothing and taste local food.
-Check here which tours there are to do to La Guajira.
+Check here which tours you can do in La Guajira.

-In the Sierra Nevada de Santa Marta live the Wiwa, Kankuamo, Kogui and Arhuaco.
+The Wiwa, Kankuamo, Kogui and Arhuaco live in the Sierra Nevada de Santa Marta.
 The Wiwa are most active in tourism.
-So you can trekking to Ciudad Perdida (The Lost City), often working with Wiwa guides.
-Read our travel guide Ciudad Perdida.
+Touroperators that offer the trekking to Ciudad Perdida (The Lost City), often work with Wiwa guides.
+Here you can read our travel guide Ciudad Perdida.

 The Guambiano (also called Misak), live in the south of Colombia in Cauca.
 Every Tuesday they come from the mountains to the village Silvia, to offer their stuff at the market and to buy stuff themselves.
 The market is about an hour’s drive from Popayán.